Paavani-git/inctfj/enigma-I/writeup.md

 ## writeup
-Count is upto 3,where you are given with ROTORS TO MOUNT, use online solver.
+Count is upto 3,where you are given with ROTORS TO MOUNT as(I,II,III), use online solver.

 [solution](https://i.imgur.com/y9p7Nx9.png)